Addax101/AutomatonX-Agile-CI-CD-Orchestration-for-Continuous-Delivery/README.md

 ## Features

-- **End-to-End Automation**: Automate the entire CI/CD process, from code compilation and testing to deployment and monitoring.
+- **End-to-End Automation**: Automate the entire *CI/CD process*, from code compilation and testing to deployment and monitoring.
 - **Flexible Pipeline Configuration**: Define and customize your pipeline stages using YAML configurations to fit your project requirements.
 - **Component-based Architecture**: Modularize pipeline components such as builders, testers, deployers, and notifiers for easy maintenance and extensibility.
 - **Integration-friendly**: Seamlessly integrate with external tools, cloud platforms, and collaboration platforms for enhanced automation and collaboration.